docker-archive/classicswarm/docs/discovery.md

 You can securely talk to the distributed k/v store using TLS.
-To connect securely to the store, you must generate the certificates for a node when you `join` it to the swarm.
+To connect securely to the store, you must generate the certificates for a node when you `join` it to the Swarm.
 You can only use with Consul and Etcd.
 The following example illustrates this with Consul:

 ```
 swarm join \